 From babies through to seniors - you are at increased risk of serious, yet potentially preventable illnesses.
 Vaccination is one of the most effective and safest preventive care measures available.
 'Talk to your local doctor about your immunisation needs.
 Vaccination can help increase the health and wellbeing of older people.
 Shingles can be a terrible condition, yet it can be avoided.
-I encourage you to speak to your doctor about the Shingles vaccine says Dr Brett Sutton Victoria's Chief Health Officer
+I encourage you to speak to your doctor about the Shingles vaccine says Professor Brett Sutton Victoria's Chief Health Officer

 As we age our bodies defence systems can become less effective at protecting us against disease.
 For this reason, immunisation is recommended, and in some cases provided free to older adults.